 Q: What parameters/conditions/metrics should we use as an early warning sign that positive cases or absenteeism are increasing beyond an acceptable rate?

-Generally, schools in regions in Phase IV can reopen if daily infection rate remains below 5% using a 14- Day Average.
+Generally, schools can remain open if the daily infection rate remains below 5% using a 14- Day Average.
 Schools will close if the regional infection rate rises over 9%.

 Q: In regards to screening, should it be prior to entering the building or before they leave their house?